 Data on Adoption

-The latest publicly available data covers the period up to 30 June 2016.
+The ALB data return is completed by every local authority, voluntary adoption agency, and regional adoption agency in England on a quarterly basis.
+The latest publicly available data covers the period up to 30 September 2016.
 This data covers all local authorities and VAAs in England.

 Key headlines are:

 - The number of children waiting is still falling, though much more slowly than in recent years.
 At the end of September 2016 there were 2,030 children waiting with a placement order but who had not yet been placed.

 - The number of new placement orders being granted is overall stable, averaging approximately 1,000 each quarter.

 - Adopter approval numbers overall have stabilised at approximately 700 approvals per quarter.
 This comes after a period of significant decline in adopter recruitment, particularly within local authorities where approvals have fallen by approximately 50% since Q4 2013-14.